Updated: 12/11/2022

 • complications

-• false-positive rate is 8%
+• false-positive rate 8%

-• tissue sample better than swabs
+• tissue samples are better than swabs

 • histology

-• Intraoperative frozen section
+• intraoperative frozen section

 • indications